AG Sessions Had Contact With Russian Envoy During Campaign

 Kevin Lamarque / Reuters

-resigned last month after it was disclosed that Flynn misled Vice President Mike Pence and other senior officials about his communications with Kislyak.
-As attorney general, Sessions oversees the FBI, which is investigating alleged connections between Russia and Trump’s campaign.

-Democrats have called for an independent investigation, and on Wednesday night, they raced to call for Sessions to resign or at least to recuse himself from the official investigation.
+called for an independent investigation, and some called for him to step down Wednesday night or at least to recuse himself from the official investigation.

-“There must be an independent, bipartisan, outside commission to investigate the Trump political, personal and financial connections to the Russians,” Pelosi said.

-Elijah Cummings of Maryland, the ranking Democrat on the House Oversight Committee, also said Sessions “should resign immediately, and there is no longer any question that we need a truly independent commission to investigate this issue.
+Rep. Elijah Cummings of Maryland, the ranking Democrat on the House Oversight Committee, also said Sessions “should resign immediately, and there is no longer any question that we need a truly independent commission to investigate this issue.”

 Jerrold Nadler, D-New York, a member of the House Judiciary Committee, tweeted: “If it turns out Sessions lied under oath, he of course will be [subject] to criminal prosecution & [should] immediately resign.”